 Nutrition and exercise fall under this category.
 Growing up, did you eat nutritious meals, get enough exercise, and socialize with people your age?
 All these lifestyle habits modify the expression of your genes and influence your personality, academic performance and your psychology.

 The good news is, if you didn’t have good lifestyle habits, it’s never too late to start now.
-By becoming more health conscientious and changing your lifestyle habits, you may be able to positively influence how your genes are expressed.
+By becoming more health conscientious, and using your health information to modify and improve your lifestyle habits, you may be able to positively influence how your genes are expressed.

 - Education and opportunities